hirokikatsuyama/freemarket_sample_52b/README.md

 |size_id|references|foreign_key: true|

 ### Association
--belongs_to :user
+- belongs_to :user
--belongs_to :brand
+- belongs_to :brand
--belongs_to :small_category
+- belongs_to :small_category
--belongs_to :size
+- belongs_to :size
--has_many :likes
+- has_many :likes
--has_many :comments
+- has_many :comments
--has_many :images
+- has_many :images
--has_many :transactions
+- has_many :transactions

 ## comments table